golanlevin/Cytographia/README.md

 # Cytographia

-*An algorithmic neoincunabulum of xenocytology*
+*An algorithmic neoincunabulum of xenocytology*<br />
+By Golan Levin, 2022-2024

 ---
 ### About *Cytographia*